eslint/eslint/docs/rules/require-jsdoc.md

 This rule has the following options:

 * `"require"` requires JSDoc comments for the specified nodes
-* `"exceptMethods"` list any methods that should be excluded from the rule
+* `"except"` list any methods that should be excluded from the rule

 Default option settings are: